kyclark/gitbook-metagenomics/parsing_structured_data.md

 ```

 Now we don't have to worry about those tempfiles.
 LWP will impersonate a web browser and ```get``` the URL for us, returning the JSON (or XML or HTML or whatever) to us.
 The rest looks the same.

+## Problems

+1. Alter the above script to print a list of all the authors sorted by their names.
+2. Turn this into a script that takes a list of PubMed IDs either from the command line or a file and prints the titles and last authors for each.